Transitions Abroad Home. Transitions Abroad Home.

 Girl in Mongolia pets a sheep, just minutes before the shearing.

 Staying among people from those many different worlds has utterly moved and humbled me.
-It has made me value what I have on my own turf, and realize how immensely privileged we really are in our free societies.
-But it has also made me more aware of how spoiled we can be, how much we can take our riches for granted, how little we seem to care about the other 80% of the world, and how wrapped up we can get in our own rat race and pettiness.
+It has made me value what I have on my turf and realize how immensely privileged we are in our free societies.
+But it has also made me more aware of how spoiled we can be, how much we can take our riches for granted, how little we seem to care about the other 80% of the world, and how wrapped up we can get caught up in our rat race and pettiness.

-Equally valuable have been other, more practical skills, acquired or improved along the way: communication and people skills, confidence, independence; dealing with fear of the unknown and doing it anyway; going it alone; making myself understood in foreign languages; rolling with whatever challenges are coming my way; pitching and breaking down tents; navigating airports and bus terminals; being street-smart and practicing caution; packing lightly and efficiently; budgeting and making ends meet; learning about photography and foreign foods.
+Equally valuable have been other, more practical skills acquired or improved along the way: communication and people skills, confidence, independence, dealing with the fear of the unknown and doing it anyway, going it alone, making myself understood in foreign languages, rolling with whatever challenges are coming my way; pitching and breaking down tents; navigating airports and bus terminals; being street-smart and practicing caution; packing lightly and efficiently; budgeting and making ends meet; learning about photography and foreign foods.
 Traveling generates empowerment, inspiration, and perpetual learning.

 Home Stays